apache/geode/geode-book/README.md

    Bookbinder converts the markdown source into HTML, which it puts in the `final_app` directory.

-3. Navigate to `{geode-project-dir}/geode-book/final_app/` and enter:
+3. To start a local website of the Apache Geode User Guide, navigate to `{geode-project-dir}/geode-book/final_app/` and enter:

     ```
-    $ bundle install
-    ```

-   Note: You will not have to run `bundle install` on subsequent builds.
-If you see errors during this step regarding the inability to install libv8, try running the command:
-    ```
-    $ gem install libv8 -v '3.16.14.15' --  --with-system-v8
-    ```
-   This can help you avoid errors with the default GCC compiler provided by Xcode on MacOS.
-This will only help circumvent the use of GCC to install libv8, so if you're on an operating system where you do not have access to a system install of libv8 this may not be possible or necessary.

-4. To start a local website of the Apache Geode User Guide, enter:

-    ```
-    $ rackup
+    $ bundle exec rackup
     ```

    You can now view the local documentation at <http://localhost:9292>.